 Of course, the only category I would recommend for most folks is real estate.
 I say this, primarily because those other investment vehicles are complex, and I generally stay away from investments I don’t understand.
 But beyond that, most of those other investment vehicles also require you to be an accredited investor.
 Unless you’re making more than $200K per year, or have a net worth (beyond your primary residence) of $1M or more, you won’t qualify.
 Furthermore, it’s difficult to even get access to those investments.
 Only the top funds in those categories truly outperform, and it’s unlikely you’ll be invited to invest alongside them.
 This means you might get left with only the mediocre investment managers who typically underperform.
 Not a great deal.

-That leaves direct investment in real estate as the most viable option for most folks.
+But for most, that leaves direct investment in real estate.
 It’s probably the most tried and tested way to access higher returns and generate long term, generational wealth.
 Within the world of direct investing there is a whole range of property types you can purchase:

 - Single family residential